Sign in

 Engaged Tools

-Keep your high-feed mills as engaged as possible across the full diameter or less than half the insert width.
-One of the reasons these mills work so well is because their cutting forces are directed at the machine spindle in the axial direction to create balance.
-If you use the same cutter and only engage it 50 or 60% of the diameter, you will experience push and increased vibrations because the cut is unbalanced.
+Keep your high-feed mills as engaged as possible across the full diameter or at least less than half the insert width.
+Maximizing engagement is crucial because it aligns cutting forces axially toward the spindle, promoting balance.
+If the same tool is only employed to 50% or 60% of the diameter, it can lead to push and increased vibrations due to an unbalanced cut.

 For more information, please visit High Feed Milling Inserts.